This post may contain affiliate links. Please read our disclosure policy.

 The quickest, most delicious blender salsa recipe ever.
-This restaurant-style blender salsa takes just 5 minutes to whip up, and it’s so so good.
-Serve it with chips or use it anywhere salsa is called for.
-Everyone is going to LOVE this!
+This salsa takes just 5 minutes to whip up.
+Just add tomatoes, jalapeno, and a few other ingredients into the blend and blend!
+Serve it with chips or use it anywhere salsa is called for!

 I have a confession to make.